Abbey of Saint-Ausone: History of the Abbey

 Ausone would have been the first bishop of Angouleme.
 His burial would be on the edge of the city at the site where the Benedictine abbey of women took place.

 Foundation of the Abbey

 It is placed under the aegis of St Ausone and its term "Sepultus in confinio urbis, in occidental parte."

 The ladies of Saint Ausona kept their monastery of Saint Calfagia, contemporary of Saint Ausonius, the first bishop of Angouleme.
 The monastery was created at the bottom of the ramparts, near the tomb of Saint Ausone.

 Evolution of status

 It is a Benedictine abbey of women.

 In memory of Saint Ausone the entrance of the bishops in Angoulême was done in procession of the monastery of Saint-Ausone until the cathedral.

-The illegitimate daughter of Charles d'Orleans, Madeleine was abbess of 1476 to 1543.
+The illegitimate daughter of Charles d'Orléans, Madeleine was abbess of 1476 to 1543.

 Loss of Religious Function

 In 1792 (following the French Revolution), the church and the Abbey of the Benedictines were disused and transformed into a prison.

 The buildings were used for a Central School which then became a college and then a high school.
 In 1844, it was decided to shave everything to rebuild a new high school and better adapted to the plans of the architect Paul Abadie snr.
 The present chapel was built between 1862 and 1867 by Paul Abadie Jr on the site of the parish church of the late 18th century.